yasglobal/make-paths-relative/README.md

 A. Installing this plugin is the easiest way to make the paths(Permalinks + src) relative.

-**Q. May i select the paths which i want to be show as relative items?**
+**Q. May I select the paths which I want to be shown as relative items?**

 A. Yes, You can select the items you want to be relative.

-**Q. May i exclude some items to be shown as absolute?**
+**Q. May I exclude some items to be shown as absolute?**

 A. Yes, You can exclude the items by using the add_filter (You can find the filters in the [Description Area](https://github.com/yasglobal/make-paths-relative#filters)).